 The correct title, is actually “Palais Idéal du Facteur Cheval“.
 It’s a palace like no other, you probably won’t have seen one like it before and you’re unlikely, to ever see anything like it again!

 It’s the result of the eccentric imagination of Ferdinand Cheval.
-A local postman who went about his daily rounds a little differently to your average postie, collecting stones along the way.
+This local postman who went about his daily rounds a little differently to your average postie, collecting stones along the way.

 With them, over 33 years, he built this ingenious, elaborate, almost stage set masterpiece.
 It would look more at home on a Hollywood film set, rather than in the middle of the French countryside!

 This is Moustier, typically a part of France that is exquisite and magical.
-When you first catch a glimpse upon the tiered stone dwellings, clinging to the rock face.
-It has you almost instantly drawn in.
+When you first catch a glimpse upon the tiered stone dwellings, clinging to the rock face, it has you instantly drawn in.

-Explore it deeper and the tiny alleyways, dreamy views and all that heat from the Summer sun.
-It will certainly, leaves you happily hypnotised in a French fancy!
+Explore it deeper and the tiny alleyways, dreamy views and all that heat from the Summer sun, leave you happily hypnotised in a French fancy!

 Think snow capped mountains of the Alps, throw in one of the cleanest lakes in Europe, and finish with a delightful whipped cream topping, of one of the most charming Medieval, canal-lined towns.

 It oozes character in every corner, floral covered bridges criss-cross canals.
-Narrow streets lead to quirky antique markets.
-Whilst the blue, blue Lake is level playing as one of the most scenic locations in Europe.
-It’s a dreamy spot alright!
+Narrow streets lead to quirky antique markets, whilst the blue Lake is level playing to one of the most scenic locations in Europe-It’s a dreamy spot alright!

 A little further along the road from Moustiers-Sainte-Marie and you catch sight of the brilliant blue lake of Sainte Croix.

 It’s WOW factor all the way, as you cross towards the Gorge du Verdon.
-Where the blue waters meander into the narrow chasms of the high gorge walls.
-In the heat of a hot Summer, the water is too tempting to miss.
-Swim, take a picnic or hire a pedalo, whichever you choose, it’s just divine!
+Here, blue waters meander into the narrow chasms of the high gorge walls.
+In the heat of a hot Summer, the water is too tempting to miss, swim, take a picnic or hire a pedalo, whichever you choose, it’s just divine!

 5. Pont du Gard –